 With Vatican In Turmoil Over Abuse Allegations, Questions Remain About What Pope Knew

 For centuries, the words "Vatican" and "intrigue" have gone hand in hand.
-But thanks to the Holy See's centuries-old code of secrecy, scandals and conspiracies usually remained hidden behind the tall and sturdy Renaissance walls of the headquarters of the Roman Catholic Church, unbeknownst to the faithful masses around the world.
+But the Holy See's centuries-old code of secrecy ensured that scandals and conspiracies usually remained hidden behind the tall and sturdy Renaissance walls of the headquarters of the Roman Catholic Church, unbeknownst to the faithful masses around the world.

 "It's as if the Borgias and the Medicis had Twitter accounts," Christopher Bellitto, a professor of church history at Kean University in New Jersey, told the National Catholic Reporter.